 This filter uses the values of the same pixel at different points in time to filter out temporal noise in an image.
 The basis for this is the depth image data.
 It takes into account any motion in a target scene and helps to reduce motion artifacts.

-Use the Strength parameter to define how far back the memory of the temporal filter reaches.
+Use the Temporal Filter Strength parameter to define the strength of the temporal filter.

 How It Works#

 This is a recursive filter.
 The filter is initialized with the depth data measured for the first frame.
 This initial depth value is updated with the depth value of the subsequent frame by adding the old value weighted by (k / 255) and the new value weighted by (k - 1 / 255). "k" is the value specified by the

 TemporalFilterStrength parameter.
 If motion is detected in the image, i.e., if the depth value for a certain pixel changes drastically to the previous value, the values of the corresponding pixels are reset and reinitialized to avoid motion artifacts.

 The following formula illustrates how the filter works:

 OUT = (k / 255) * STATE + (1 – k / 255) * IN

 STATE = old frame